magoo/Vault-for-Incident-Responders/README.md

 The `'.request.id'` field is also important in finding the corresponding `'.response'` to a request, as both are logged.

 ### Following up on a response wrapper breach.
 Vault has a feature called "Response Wrapping", which creates a single use token that can access a single value.
-Think of it like a burner token as it's always been easier to explain, but this is not official Vault verbiage.
+It's one time use.

 This command creates a secret value in the Vault `secret` backend that we will retrieve: